 Before the announcement of the names of the absent Commissioners, opportunity shall be given for the Chairperson to excuse the absent Commissioners.
 The Board Clerk shall then announce the names of the Commissioners absent without leave of the Chairperson and the names of the members absent with leave from the Chairperson and record the names of all absentees in the minutes.
 (If a Commissioner knows ahead of time that he or she will not be present, the Commissioner shall notify the Administrator/Controller or the Board Chairperson.)

 The Board Clerk shall attend all Board Meetings and maintain records of the proceedings as required by law.

 10.4 RECORDS OPEN TO PUBLIC

-A copy of all workshop meeting minutes, if required to be taken, shall be made available to each Commissioner within ten calendar days of the meeting, if requested.
+A copy of all committee meeting minutes, if required to be taken, shall be made available to each Commissioner upon request.

 10.6 BOARD MEETINGS RECORDED

-All proceedings of regular and special sessions of the Board shall be recorded.
-The recordings shall remain on file in the County Clerk's Office for one year and ,with the exception of Closed Sessions, shall be made available for public inspection.
+All proceedings of regular meetings of the Board shall be recorded (with the exception of closed meetings).
+The recordings shall be posted as soon as practicable after each meeting on the County website and shall otherwise be made available for public inspection.

-Upon the request of the chairperson of any workshop/committee, the Clerk or designee shall arrange for the recordings of the proceedings.
+Upon the request of the chairperson of any committee and if administrative staff is available, the Board Clerk or designee shall arrange for the recording of the proceedings.

 10.8 CORRESPONDENCE REFERRED

-At each regular meeting of the Board, the Clerk or designee shall present for consideration, all communications which have been received in the Clerk's Office, or the Administrator/Controller's Office which are addressed to the Clerk or the Board or the Chairperson.
-The Administrator/Controller, in consultation with the Chairperson shall refer each matter for appropriate action.
+At each regular meeting of the Board, the Board Clerk or designee shall present for consideration, all communications which have been received in the Clerk's Office or Administrator/Controller's Office which are addressed to the Clerk, the Board or the Chairperson.
+The Administrator/Controller, in consultation with the Chairperson, shall refer each matter for appropriate action.